-'''

 data(genomic_res)

-'''

-A GRanges of coverage results with one metadata column, coverage get_base_name
+A GRanges of coverage results with one metadata column, coverage get_base_name refactored out of rename_spikes and rename_spike_seqlevels

 Generated using scan_genomic_bedpe or scan_genomic_contigs on an example bedpe or bam containing chr21q22 contigs.

 A common task between generate_spike_fasta, rename_spikes, and rename_spike_seqlevels is to determine what the largest common subset of characters between existing contig names and stored standardized contigs might be.
 This function eases that task.